pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 --------------
 FSDP supports training with mixed precision any combination of FP16 and BFloat16 and FP32.
 Currently BFloat16 is only available on Ampere GPUs, so you need to confirm native support before you use it.
 On V100s for example, BFloat16 can still be run but due to it running non-natively, it can result in significant slowdowns.

-To check if BFloat16 is ready you can use the following :
+To check if BFloat16 is natively supported, you can use the following :

 .. code-block:: python